 Using Pinterest Images on a Blog – The Dirty Truth!

-Keep reading and I’ll share 5 of my favorites places to get images for free.
-I’ll also share 2 of the best places to get paid images.
+Keep reading, and I’ll share 5 of my favorite places to get images for free.
+I’ll also share 2 of the best places to get paid for images.
 I’ll share 2 ways to reduce the size of an image to make your website faster.

 Lastly, I’ll share the #1 way to use Pinterest to grow a Blog.